jonas-werner/nc2-cluster-deployer/README.md

 Note: Cluster creation may take 45-60 minutes to complete when FVN is enabled.
 Progress can be viewed through the Nutanix console.
 ```

-6. **Review and Confirm**: The script will:
-   - Validate your configuration
-   - Ask which cloud account to use
-   - Display the cluster creation payload (optionally)
-   - Ask for confirmation before proceeding
-   - Submit the cluster creation request
-   - Let you know if it succeeds or if it crashes and burns

 ### Subnet Mapping